 We sometimes get asked this question and there will always be another company who can do it cheaper than us.
 We take pride in our work and our existing customers will vouch for that.
 They are the ones that have recommended us to friends and family so we must be doing something right!

-That’s why we use HETAS approved flexible liner and associated parts which come with a life expectancy of around 20 years.
+That’s why we use HETAS approved flexible liner and associated parts which come with a life expectancy of around 20 – 35 years.
 We also won’t recommend 316/316 liner if we think you are likely to burn smokeless fuel.
-With the banning of regular house coal in May 2021 customers will be forced to burn smokeless coal on their multifuel stoves, much of which contains acidic particles that can eat through a 316/316 liner in a matter of years.
+With the banning of regular house coal in May 2021 customers will be forced to burn smokeless coal on their multifuel stoves, much of which contains acidic particles ( that create acid rain ) that can eat through a 316/316 liner in a matter of years.

 You could save money by excavating the opening yourself and ordering and fitting the hearth before we come.
 When doing this remember to arrange for your free survey when your work is complete, otherwise we will need to revisit to check what you have done.
 If the opening is not large enough or is unsafe, we will then have to delay your installation possibly by weeks, as our calendar will only have allowed for the one visit, and more may be needed to correct the work, which will certainly incur more labour costs.

 Offering reliable workmanship, quality products, excellent advice and solid experience at a fair price.
-We are not the cheapest around but we aim to still be around, in 10 years time, along with the products we recommend and trust.GTD Installations Mission Statement
+We acknowledge that we are not the cheapest but we aim to still be around in 10 years time, along with the products we recommend and trust.GTD Installations Mission Statement